Skip Ribbon Commands

 Academic Pursuits

 Academically, our team has published extensively in the field of peritoneal disease and sarcomas.
-To date, we have published more than 30 articles including publications in high impact factor or Top 10 and 20% journals such as Nature Communications, Journal of Clinical Oncology, npj Precision Oncology, Oral Oncology, Annals of Surgical Oncology and European Journal of Surgical Oncology.
+To date, we have published close to 60 articles including publications in high impact factor or Top 10 and 20% journals such as Nature Communications, Journal of Clinical Oncology, npj Precision Oncology, Oral Oncology, Annals of Surgical Oncology and European Journal of Surgical Oncology.
 We are also highly committed in nurturing the next generation of scientists and clinician scientists.
 Within our laboratory, we have formulated an informal program to stimulate the interests of surgical residents and junior doctors to pursue scientific research that can accommodate their hectic schedules.
-We have had significant success in this area; we have mentored more than 30 residents, junior doctors and medical students, many of which have published in Top 10/ 20% journals and presented in local and international conferences by working together with us.
+We have had significant success in this area; we have mentored more than 33 residents, junior doctors and medical students, many of which have published in Top 10/ 20% journals and presented in local and international conferences by working together with us.

 Collaborations